White-tufted grebe: Taxonomy

-The white-tufted grebe is also called Rolland's grebe.
+The most notable difference between the subspecies is their sizes.
+R. r. rolland is almost flightless, and considerably larger (typically weighs about twice as much as R. r. chilensis) and with deeper rufous underparts than the other two subspecies.
+R. r. chilensis and R. r. morrisoni are very similar, but the former is on average smaller than the latter.
+R. r. rolland also has certain behavioral differences, including related to display and breeding.
+Historically it was often recognized as a separate species, to which the common name Rolland's grebe has been applied (leaving the name white-tufted grebe for the South American mainland species), and some recent authorities have supported its return to status as a separate species.

 Description

-The male and female white-tufted grebe look alike and are between 24 and 36 cm in length.
+The male and female white-tufted grebe look alike and are between 24 and 36 cm in length, with lower and medium measurements being typical for the South American mainland populations and upper measurements typical for the Falkland population.
 Adults in breeding plumage have a prominent black crest on the back of their heads.
 There is a large white tuft of feathers around the ear but otherwise the head, neck and back are black, with a slight greenish sheen, and the feathers of the mantle and back are narrowly bordered with brown.
 The underparts are a dull reddish-brown, often mottled with brown or grey.
 The secondary wing feathers are white, pale grey or have white tips.
 The eye is red, the beak black and the legs grey or olive-brown.
 Adults in non-breeding plumage are dark brown rather than black.
 The crest becomes inconspicuous, the sides of the head and throat are white and the white wing patches are retained.
 The neck and chest are buff, gradually paling to white on the belly.
 Immature birds resemble adults in non-breeding plumage but their throats and the sides of their necks have brown streaking.

 Distribution and habitat

-The white-tufted grebe is found in the southern part of South America.
+The white-tufted grebe is found in the southern and western parts of South America, occurring from lowlands up to an altitude of 4500 m above sea level.
 Its range includes south-eastern Brazil, Uruguay, Paraguay, Bolivia, Chile, Peru, Argentina and the Falkland Islands.
 It occurs as a vagrant in the South Sandwich Islands and South Georgia.
-Its typical habitat is lakes, marshy ponds, ditches and slow-moving streams.
-Birds in the southern part of the range form into flocks after the breeding season and migrate northwards up the coast.
+Its typical habitat is lakes, marshy ponds, ditches and slow-moving rivers and streams.
+Birds in southernmost South America form into flocks after the breeding season and migrate northwards up the coast.
 These are often seen in bays and other sheltered marine locations.